mpkelly/blog/assets/articles/colour.md

 </div>
 ```

-What we've done here is lifted colour out of our components and made each palette a reusable piece of style logic.
+What we've done here is lifted specific (concrete) colours out of our components and made each palette a reusable piece of style logic.
+This allows us to plug-in the colours at whatever level we like in our codebase.
 Imagine your web app is made up of sections and the designer wants to really emphasise a certain section.
 They decide to make it use the info colour palette.
 All you need to do is this:

 ```html
 <section class='info-palette'>